wtsi-hgi/yascp/usage.md

 * **donor_vcf_ids** - if using genotypes, here an id of individuals can be added to subset VCFs used to deconvolute samples (need to be as listed in VCF file provided)
 * **data_path_10x_format** - path to a 10x folder containing bam, bai, metrics_summary.csv files and raw_barcodes folder

-**path/to/10x_folder** these outputs can be outputs from both cellranger 6 and cellranger 7.
+**path/to/10x_folder** can contain output files from both cellranger 6 and cellranger 7.
 Overall we need the following files for the pipeline to run smoothly:

 ```console
 10x_folder/